lukso-network/docs/docs/guides/key-manager/upgrade-lsp6.md

 ## Step 1 - Set up the constants and imports

-Create a javascript file and add the following imports on the top of the file.
+Create a javascript file and add the following imports on the top of the file:
-Create the following constants:

 - `privateKey`: private key of a controller address, **MUST** have [**CHANGEOWNER**](../../standards/universal-profile/lsp6-key-manager.md#permissions) permission.
 - `keyManagerAddress`: address of the current LSP6 Key Manager.